aashan007/Coding/README.md

 # coding

-Puting everything related to coding and solution of the same.
+Puting everything related to Copetitive coding and it's solution.